collective/collective.documentfile/README.rst

 - base adapter for adding support for more file types
 - a 'MetaFromFile' behavior for types that want to have their metadata updated from the primary file field
 - a basic 'Document File' implementation that provides a nice default view
+- PDF support by installing collective.pdfdocument package (search github)

+Soon:

+- MS Office document support by installing Products.OpenXml and openxmllib packages (search github)

+For best experience, install plone.app.contenttypes on your Plone site; that will provide a nice folder summary view with preview images of all documents.

 Examples
 --------

-Add this package and a recent version of Products.OpenXml, grab a PowerPoint presentation, add a Document File and upload the presentation into it.
+Install the package in Plone, add a Document File and upload a document file.
+Enjoy the nice Plone content representation.

+Note that usually people don't bother with document metadata so check the source document file to make sure it has some metadata.
+For MS Office docs, make sure that "generate preview" is selected prior to saving the document.

 Translations
 ------------